-The countdown to summer is winding down.
-Memorial Day Weekend marks the official start of beaches and boardwalks, picnics and barbeques, outdoor concerts and cool drinks on balconies.
+Summer is here!
+Memorial Day Weekend (we hope yours was great!) marks the official start of beaches and boardwalks, picnics and barbeques, outdoor concerts and cool drinks on balconies.

 Summer may be a time to relax, but it can also mean higher energy use as people turn on fans and air conditioners to help keep cool.
 The following tips can help you plan ahead and manage energy costs this summer: